Choosing books to review banner

 Some authors will send me a two-sentence pitch that basically asks, “Do you want to read my book or not?”
 If I’m lucky, they’ll throw in a link to the book’s listing on Amazon as well.
 But otherwise, it’s just a short blurb that they seem to have copied and pasted to every book reviewer they could find and hope that something sticks.

 Others are overly promotional, listing their credentials, adding quotes from other positive reviews, and basically overselling their book, promising me that it’s the best thing I’ll ever read.
-They can be a bit much and even obnoxious with this approach.
+They can be a bit much, even obnoxious, with this approach.

-Some are under confident, trying the angle that, I maybe, sorta, kinda will like it.
+Some authors take the humble approach, telling me that I maybe, sorta, kind of will like it.
 It almost feels like a guilt or sympathy tactic, especially when they’re pitching a book that is not in one of my preferred genres.

 Sample pages